Posted on August 4th 2018

 Okay, so, this story is about Kenta who is the anime counterpart of Gold.
 He has a Typhlosion, who was the Cyndaquil that he got from Professor Elm as a starter, and by when the episode starts, it has already evolved, and they are already in a trusting team together, and aah, we can skip all the part of him needing to get started and build up a bond with his Pokémon from scratch.
 It's also notable that the primary Pokémon on Kenta's team is Typhlosion, and he is not keeping it as a Cyndaquil for its entire life because that would be cuter (cough cough).

 Early in the episode, Kenta bumps into Marina, who is the anime counterpart of Kris, and they are already friends but haven't seen each other in awhile, so we don't need to deal with them meeting each other and becoming friends, they are already friends, aah, nice, okay.
 There's another mutual friend of theirs, Junichi, who they are in a video call with.
+It is never addressed why he looks so much like Professor Elm, and the show even goes so far to put Junichi and Elm matched in the paired commercial break spots, seemingly implying a connection... but nothing is said one way or another.
 He's Professor Elm's younger brother or something?
-It is never addressed why he looks so much like Professor Elm, and the show even goes so far to put Junichi and Elm matched in the paired commercial break spots, seemingly implying a connection... but nothing says so one way or the other???
-Whatever, it's his younger brother or cousin or son or something and you can't tell us that he's not related in some way, we do not believe you.
+Is he Professor Elm's son, who appears as a super-minor NPC in the Generation II games?
+You can't tell us that Junichi is not related to Elm in some way, we do not believe you.

 Anyway, Junichi has a crush on Marina and challenges Kenta in a love triangle and somehow this doesn't piss us off because we are just really glad to see these characters, and somehow this crush subplot doesn't bother us?
 Not sure why?
 We guess because Marina totally knows both of them have crushes on her, and is not afraid to tease them a little and see what happens?
 She clearly is friendly with both of them, and it's a bit ambiguous if she really wants to end up with either of them or none of them or what.
 Apparently the dub shipped her hard with Kenta, but not so much in the original Japanese.